DisCoTec/discotec.github.io/2019/satellite-events.md

 - title of the demo and of the tool
 - brief description of the actual demonstration (max. three A4 pages)

-Please not that three main conferences of DisCoTec also welcome submission of tool papers.
+Please note that three main conferences of DisCoTec also welcome submission of tool papers.

 ### Important Dates